- From: 25 may 2019

 Museum de Fundatie is the ideal place for a retrospective of the work of Charlotte van Pallandt.
 The museum’s collection includes no fewer than 362 Van Pallandt objects.
 This large collection is based in part on a gift of 65 plaster pieces from the Van Pallandt estate in 1998, and the purchase that same year of almost all of her sketchbooks, with the help of the Mondrian Fund.

 The exhibition has been curated by guest curator Maarten Jager.
-Charlotte van Pallandt – Art As One’s Purpose is accompanied by a catalogue of the same name (in Dutch and English), published by Waanders & de Kunst.
+Charlotte van Pallandt – Art As One’s Purpose is accompanied by a catalogue of the same name (in Dutch), published by Waanders & de Kunst.

 - From: 25 May 2019